Women at the Top: High-Power Leaders in Our High-Altitude Town

 Young women in Truckee have plenty of business-savvy women to look up to because our community’s leaders include a lot of female faces.
 In fact, our first Truckee mayor, who led the charge for Truckee’s incorporation as a town in 1993, was Kathleen Eagan, who is still an environmental activist and LibraryUp!
 Campaign Co-Chair – a grass-roots effort to build a modern library in Truckee.

 Although the population of Truckee has been steadily growing, our numbers still register as a town, but in high visitation months in summer and winter, the Tahoe population can more than quadruple in size, so our leaders are dealing with bigger city issues as well.
-Three women, Courtney Henderson, Anna Klovstad, and Lindsay Romack (all pictured on p.
-30), currently hold five of the Truckee Town Councilmember seats and all three have served as mayor.
+Three women, Courtney Henderson, Anna Klovstad, and Lindsay Romack currently hold three of the five Truckee Town Council Member seats and all three have served as mayor.
 After healthcare, construction and ski resorts are some of the top industries in Truckee-Tahoe, and the three largest area ski resorts, Sugar Bowl Resort, Northstar California, and Palisades Tahoe are all led by women.
 The Contractors Association of Truckee-Tahoe (CATT) recently named their first woman President, Megan Behm, and the Board of Tahoe Donner Association, one of the largest homeowners associations in the country, recently announced Annie Rosenfeld as their new General Manager.
 Visit Truckee-Tahoe’s CEO, Colleen Dalton, has innovatively led Truckee visitation for many years, most recently focusing on sustainability practices.

 Meghan Behm, President, Contractors Association of Truckee Tahoe (CATT)